๐Ÿ“š Pineapple Quilt Patterns 101: Your Key to Quilting Success ๐Ÿ”‘

 Trim/press.

 Align the bias edge of #38-#41 RST with the sewn units.
-To help line this up, the point of the patch kisses a corner of the first Center square like this...
+Line up the point of the triangle patch with the points of the Center square (red arrows).

 After stitching all four corners, trim to size.